sarahciston/codingcare/_drafts/interviews.md

 135
 00:20:49.370 --> 00:20:56.910
-Sarah Ciston: I don't feel super welcome in or comfortable in the spaces, and I have this weird
+Sarah Ciston: I don't feel super welcome in or comfortable in the spaces, and I have this weird approach that mixes genres that edit.

-136
-00:20:57.470 --> 00:21:11.099
-Sarah Ciston: approach that mixes genres that edit.
 So I don't really feel like I fit.
 And so I just wanted a space where we could feel comfortable to do it, whichever way we wanted, like code, any which way.

 137
 00:21:11.390 --> 00:21:17.700